CrisisFACTS

 Evaluation

-Submitted systems will be evaluated using two sets of approaches for this first year.
-In both approaches, participant systems’ lists of facts will be truncated to a private k value based on NIST assessors’ assessments.
+As in 2022, participant runs will be evaluated on two approaches.
+In both approaches, participant systems’ lists of facts will be truncated to a private k value based on NIST assessors’ results.

-Metric Set 1 – Standard Summarization Metrics Against Extant Summaries
+Metric Set 1 – ROUGE-based Summarization Against Daily Summaries

-Metric Set 2 – Matching Facts Between Participant System and Manual Assessments
+Metric Set 2 – Individual Fact-Matching Between Runs and Manual Fact Lists

 Timeline